l-eg116/Scarpet_UHC/README.md

 | solo_mode | bool | false | **Not implemented**
 | ghost_players | bool | true | **Not implemented**
 | kill_ghosts_after | int | -1 | **Not implemented**

+***
+## Teams
+In this app all of the teams management is done through the `/scarpet_uhc team` command.
+There is a total of 16 teams available, and there currently is no way to customize team names.
+The 16 teams are the [default minecraft teams](https://minecraft.gamepedia.com/Scoreboard#Teams) color.
+The app will self adjust depending on the number of teams.
+A team is considered as existing as soon as there is a player inside.
+### `/scarpet_uhc team join <players> <team>`
+With this command you can add players to a team, amazing !
+### `/scarpet_uhc team leave <players>`
+Make players leave teams with this one.
+Note that since you can select multiple entities, using `/scarpet_uhc team leave @a` will make everyone leave their team.
+### `/scarpet_uhc team empty <team>`
+Empties a team, quite self-explaining.
+### `/scarpet_uhc team randomize <teamSize> [<force>]`
+This command randomizes teams.
+You can choose the size you want for your teams by setting a `<teamSize>` (int) parameter.
+By setting `<force>` (boolean, true by default), you can choose if players that are already in a team will be dispatched in new teams (true), or if only players that are spectators will go into random teams (false).

+If you want your players to choose their teams by themselves, you can place wool blocks in the hub.
+Clicking on a wool block will make you join the team of the same color as the block.
+Players can leave their team by clicking on a dark/gray/light gray stained glass block.

+> Note : There currently is no way to play solo mode, but a game started with only one team will end when only one player remain.
+On the same subject, a game started with only one player will end on this player's death, usefull for testing (or if you have 0 friends).